Saturday, April 06, 2024

 The story has been so overshadwed by Cabaret but before then it was a hit straight play by John Van Druten.
 This was adapted by Romulus, a British outfit who aimed to do good work with an international focus.

 Julie Harris is Sally.
 The film feels like a stage play with Harris hanging around Laurence Harvey's apartment with Anton Diffring and Shelley Winters.
 I missed the cabaret - there was more things happening there.
-Ron Randell adds a dash of energy as Harris' rich man but this is mostly Harris and Harvey.
+Ron Randell adds a dash of energy as Harris' rich man but the running time is mostly Harris and Harvey.

 I didn't really care about any of the people or their relationships.
 The basic story is so clear - a gay writer and his crazy ditzy female bestie.
 This version was wonky.
 Why were they friends, what was the appeal, etc. The Breakfast at Tiffany's movie probably had the right idea just making it a flat out straight romance, with him being in love with her.
 At least there was a strong emotional connection.
 Here they try to hang on to the play and it's just unsatisfying.